SteeltoeOSS/Samples/Connectors/src/PostgreSql/README.md

 1. Kubernetes with [Tanzu Application Platform v1.5 or higher](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html) installed

-### Create PostgreSQL Service Instance on TAP
+### Create PostgreSQL Class Claim on TAP

-You must first create an instance of the PostgreSQL service in a namespace.
+In order to connect to PostgreSQL on TAP for this sample, you must have a class claim available for the application to bind to.
+The commands listed below will create the claim, and the claim will be bound to the application via the definition in the workload.yaml that is included in the `config` folder of this project.

 1. `kubectl config set-context --current --namespace=your-namespace`
 1. `tanzu service class-claim create my-postgresql-service --class postgresql-unmanaged`

+If you'd like to learn more about these services, see [claiming services](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/getting-started-claim-services.html) and [consuming services](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/getting-started-consume-services.html) in the TAP documentation.

 ### Publish App & Push to TAP